jonmon6691/threatmodels/threatmodels/pages/tor.md

 nodes.
 This speeds up the key exchange procedure and increases the convenience of using the network.

-A browser is available that is designed with Tor built in as a proxy and in specially designed to protect your identity at the application level.
+A browser is available that is designed with Tor built in as a proxy and is specially designed to protect your identity at the application level.
 This makes it very easy for regular users to hide their identity while using the internet in mostly the same way that they normally would.